Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Getting_Started.md

 | Linux | Compatible with Debian, Ubuntu |

-#### For developping using the Rainbow Developer Sandboxed Platform
+#### For developping using the Rainbow Developers Sandboxed Platform
 ---

-Your need a Rainbow **Developer** account in order to use the Rainbow SDK for Node.js.
+For developping on the Rainbow Developers Sandboxed Platform, your need a **Developer** account in order to use the Rainbow SDK for Node.js.

-Please
+To obtain it, you can

-- Contact the Rainbow [support](mailto:support@openrainbow.com) team if you need one.
+- Either contact the Rainbow [support](mailto:support@openrainbow.com) team if you need one.

 - Or ask our bot **Emily** for an account.
 Just add the tags `#support #api` to your message sent to Emily.